AkashGhosh/From-Sights-to-Insights-Towards-Summarization-of-Multimodal-Clinical-Documents/README.md

 # From-Sights-to-Insights-Towards-Summarization-of-Multimodal-Clinical-Documents
-The code of our proposed model and  datasets of our paper "From Sights to Insights : Towards Summarization of Multimodal Clinical Documents" is available in this repo.
+The code of our proposed model and  datasets used  in  our paper "From Sights to Insights : Towards Summarization of Multimodal Clinical Documents" is available in this repo.

 ##Datasets sources: